 All employers are expected to abide by the TGFEP.
-According to the TGFEP, employers must recruit and select employees on the basis of merit (such as skills, experience or ability to perform the job), and regardless of age, race, gender, religion, marital status and family responsibilities or disability.
+According to the TGFEP, employers must recruit and select employees on the basis of merit (eg, skills, experience or ability to perform the job), regardless of age, race, gender, religion, marital status and family responsibilities or disability.

 The Fair Consideration Framework (FCF) published by the MOM sets out requirements for all employers in Singapore to consider the workforce in Singapore fairly for job opportunities.
 Employers submitting Employment Pass and S Pass applications must first advertise on MyCareersFuture and fairly consider all candidates.
-There are certain exceptions to advertising, such as where the company has fewer than 10 employees, the fixed monthly salary for the vacancy is \$20,000 and above and the role is for not more than one month.
+There are certain exceptions to advertising, such as where the company has fewer than 10 employees, the fixed monthly salary for the vacancy is S\$20,000 and above and the role is for not more than one month or if the candidate is being transferred as an intra-corporate transferee as defined in the World Trade Organisation's (WTO) General Agreement Trade in Services (GATS) or and applicable Free Trade Agreement (FTA).

 All employers must practise fair hiring even if their job vacancies can be exempted from advertising.

 Employers should be careful not to have an exceptionally high share of foreign professionals, managers, executives and technicians or a very high concentration of a single nationality, as these are indicators of possible discriminatory hiring practices.
+Additionally, employers should be aware that the MOM's current policy is to focus on building a 'Singapore Core' in Singapore employers.
+Accordingly, the MOM is increasingly examining the hiring and employment ratios of foreign professionals and Singapore citizens and residents.